 You can put one threshold into effect, like giving a $100 bonus to techs reaching 110 percent efficiency in a given month.
 Alternatively, you can use a tiered bonus system:

 Making bonuses available to all techs puts the earning power back in their hands and encourages them to do their best.
 Plus, it keeps the playing field level, fostering team spirit and friendly competition.

 Standardizing Your Processes

-Looking for help to increase technician efficiency?
-Fullbay does a lot of the footwork for you, with features like employee stats reports, real-time data on jobs in progress, and access to specific work orders to see how efficient each tech was on individual jobs.
-Techs can even clock in on the software so you can track time spent on jobs—and those are just a few features you’ll use daily.
-Fill in the form below to give Fullbay a try and give your shop’s efficiency a boost.
+Of course, if you really want to see tech efficiency skyrocket, check out Fullbay.
+It does a lot of the footwork for you, with features like employee stats reports, real-time data on jobs in progress, and access to specific work orders to see how efficient each tech was on individual jobs.
+Techs can even clock in on the software so you can track time spent on jobs – and those are just a few features you’ll use daily.